dsabanin/tide/readme.md

 You need to have nodejs installed on your system.

-Got to (http://nodejs.org) and install the nodejs installer for your operating system.
+Go to (http://nodejs.org) and install the nodejs installer for your operating system.
 ###Windows

 On Windows, download the msi and execute it.
 Install in an easy location(e.g. c:\nodejs) instead of in "Program Files", which has an annoying embedded space.